openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-vmax-driver.rst

 .. note::

-   This feature is only applicable for All Flash arrays, 250F, 450F or 850F.
+   This feature is only applicable for All Flash arrays, 250F, 450F, 850F and 950F and PowerMax 2000 and 8000.

 Use case 1 - Compression disabled create, attach, detach, and delete volume
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~